Cardcaptor Sakura: Production

 The central theme of Cardcaptor Sakura is love and human relationships.
 Throughout the series, many forms of love are showcased, including "sibling love, childhood crushes, unrequited love, [and] true love."
 At times, Clamp even ignores the Clow Cards for several chapters to focus more on the relationships of Sakura and those around her.
-Each of these relationships are presented as is, with Clamp carefully avoiding passing judgment on the correctness of the relationships.
+Each of these relationships are presented nonjudgmentally and without commentary on the correctness of the relationships.
 In particular, the romantic relationship between elementary student Rika Sasaki and her teacher Yoshiyuki Terada is presented in such a way that it can be seen as a sweet and innocent tale of "wish fulfillment", or if examined more seriously, as a mildly disturbing story of pedophilic love.

 The artists, especially Mokona, were told by Ohkawa to use thin lines and to try to express things through curved lines as opposed to straight lines.
 The style of artwork was decided at the beginning to unify the world view of Cardcaptor Sakura.
 Ohkawa wanted the series to have a "soft, cute-like" feel, so she asked the artists to not use a lot of ink and to make the pages light.
 For the multitude of flower imagery used in the manga, Nekoi looked through various books to find appropriate flowers, and tried to avoid using the same flower more than once in one chapter.
 Igarashi remarked that they "never had to draw so many flowers for one series," but they made a point to not use roses.
 Clamp wanted to incorporate transformation scenes into Cardcaptor Sakura, but because many magical girl manga have the girls wearing the same outfit, they wanted Sakura to wear different costumes.
 They felt that "it's pretty sad for a girl to wear the same outfit all the time."